MDK-Packs/KeilStudioWorkshopDevSummit21/README.md

 Two of the projects shown in the workshop require additional accounts being set up:

 - Set up a [GitHub](https://www.github.com) account for forking one of the example projects.
-- Set up an AWS account if you want to follow the last step in the tutorial.
-Create one at [aws.amazon.com](aws.amazon.com).
-For the workshop, you need to configure a Thing in the AWS IoT console.
+- Set up an AWS account if you want to follow the last step in the tutorial:
+  - Create an account at [aws.amazon.com](aws.amazon.com).
+  - For the workshop, you need to configure a Thing in the AWS IoT console.
 You also need to have copies of your client certificate and private key available.
-Follow [these instructions](https://github.com/MDK-Packs/Documentation/tree/master/AWS_Thing) to have all this ready.
+For creation, follow [these instructions](https://github.com/MDK-Packs/Documentation/tree/master/AWS_Thing).

 ## Required hardware

 For the best workshop experience, you'll need the following:

-- NXP IMXRT1050-EVKB (if you don’t have the hardware, you can still follow most of the workshop).
+- [NXP IMXRT1050-EVKB](https://www.keil.arm.com/hardware/IMXRT1050-EVKB/) (if you don’t have the hardware, you can still follow most of the workshop).
 - Ethernet cable long enough to connect the board to your router.
 - 5V USB power supply with Micro-USB cable to supply the dev board.
 - Optional: SparkFun WiFi Shield DA16200.